jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-sister-bliss-on-her-career.md

 Creative progress - something out of nothing - is the ultimate enjoyment, especially when you find that particular line in a vocal or a melody that can make the hairs on the back of your neck stand up, that’s the moment we are all waiting for.
 Because if it can excite us, then it can definitely excite other people.
 <br><br>

-**RR: It’s interesting that you mention, saying no to a lot of things and understanding your own limits.
-We did a campaign for mental health awareness, what are some of the mental health challenges you face the industry today?**
+**RR: It’s interesting that you mention saying no to a lot of things and understanding your own limits.
+We ran a recent campaign for mental health awareness, what are some of the mental health challenges you face in the industry today?**

 Sister Bliss: I think loneliness is a massive one, I can’t tell you how miserable and lonely I’ve felt in a hotel room.
 Especially when you’ve had a lack of sleep, it can lead to some really dark thoughts.
 If you are not sleeping properly you are in a state of constant jet lag.

 For people looking from the outside in, they think “oh look there’s that successful DJ complaining about being able to travel the world” but in reality, it’s a really physically taxing job...
-DJing and touring it takes it out of you for sure.
+DJing and touring takes it out of you for sure.
 It’s also emotionally demanding - I can’t tell you how many parties, weddings and other family events I’ve had to miss because I’m just not here.

 You are mainly providing entertainment for people over a weekend and that’s usually the time that other people have their leisure time, which can also impact on relationships unless your partner comes with you or is part of your touring entourage.